'Charlotte' seen in use in 2002 © Wellington Country Park

 Wellington Country Park Railway 7 ¼ inch

 The Wellington Country Park Railway first opened in 1980, as a 500 yard balloon loop, operated by Ray Hammond, who built and overhauled locomotives here.
 A range of steam locomotives were used, including 'King Tut' which was originally a 9.5" gauge locomotive.
 In 1999, the park took over operation of the line, changing the layout to a circuit, and purchasing the diesel locomotive and coaches from Crowhurst Engineering.
-The current route is also 500 yards, and takes you through part of the country park, going through a tunnel enroute.
+The current route is still 500 yards, and takes passengers through part of the country park, going through a tunnel enroute.
 There is a large station and shed area.
-The park also has some steam locomotives on static display.

 Address: Wellington Country Park, Odiham Road, Riseley,